stackevo/spudreq/draft-trammell-spud-req.md

 identified by a 6-tuple including the tube identifier) or should be separate, and presumed to be globally unique.

-If globally unique, N must be sufficiently large to reduce to negligibility the probability of collision among multiple tubes having the same identifier along the same path during some period of time.
-An advantage of globally unique tube identifiers is they allow migration of per-tube state across multiple five-tuples for mobility support in multipath protocols.
+If globally unique, N must be sufficiently large to minimize the probability of collision among multiple tubes having the same identifier along the same path during some period of time.
+An advantage of globally unique tube identifiers is they allow migration of per-tube state across multiple five- tuples for mobility support in multipath protocols.
 However, globally unique tube identifiers would also introduce new possibilities for user and node tracking, with a serious negative impact on privacy.

+In the case of 5-tuple-scoped identifiers, mobility must be supported separately from the tube identification mechanism.
+This could be specific to each overlying transport (i.e., hidden from the path), or SPUD could provide a general endpoint-to-path tube grouping signal to allow an endpoint to explicitly expose the fact that one tube is related to another to the path.
-In the case of 5-tuple-scoped identifiers, mobility must be supported separately by each overlying transport.
-N must still be sufficiently large, and the bits in the identifier sufficiently random, that possession of a valid tube ID implies that a node can observe packets belonging to the tube.
+Even in this case, N must still be sufficiently large, and the bits in the identifier sufficiently random, that possession of a valid tube ID implies that a node can observe packets belonging to the tube.
 This reduces the chances of success of blind packet injection attacks of packets with guessed valid tube IDs.

-Further using multiple tube identifiers within one 5-tuple also raises some protocol design questions: Can one packet belong to multiple tubes?
-Do all packets in a five-tuple flow have to belong to one tube?
-Can/Must the backward flow have the same tube ID or a different one?
-Especially at connection start-up, depending on the semantics of the overlying transport protocol, there likely might be only one packet to start multiple streams/tubes.
-Can this start message signal multiple tube IDs at once or do we need an own start message for each tube?
-Or is it in this case not possible to have multiple tubes within one five-tuple?
-These questions have to be further investigated based on the semantic of existing transport protocols.
-The discussion in {{I-D.ietf-dart-dscp-rtp}} concerning use of different QoS treatments within a single 5-tuple is related, e.g., WebRTC multiplexing of multiple application layer flows onto a single transport layer (5-tuple) flow.
+When scoped to 5-tuples, the forward and backward directions of a bidirectional flow probably have different tube IDs, since these will necessarily take different paths and may interact with a different set of middleboxes due to asymmetric routing.
+SPUD will therefore require some facility to note that one tube is the "reverse" direction of another, a general case of the tube grouping signal above.

 ## Property binding